 ADVICE: Trapping isn't likely to solve the problem.
 Even in studies where all the woodchucks were trapped out of an area, others from the surrounding area quickly moved into the vacated niche.
 In addition, trapping and relocating woodchucks often leaves behind babies who will starve on their own.
 It's much more effective to exclude woodchucks from where they're not wanted.
-(Refer to Page 49 to help the caller understand the problems with trapping.)
+(Refer to p.
+51 to help the caller understand the problems with trapping.)

-→ TO LEARN MORE about groundhogs/woodchucks, go to humanesociety.org/woodchucks.
+To learn more about groundhogs/woodchucks, go to humaneworld.org/woodchucks.